dbashford/textract/README.md

 Error will contain informative text about why the extraction failed.
 If textract does not currently extract files of the type provided, a `typeNotFound` flag will be tossed on the error object.

+## Configuration

+Configuration can be passed into textract.
+The following configuration options are available

+* `preserveLineBreaks`: By default textract does NOT preserve line breaks.
+Pass this in as `true` and textract will not strip any line breaks.